fdrozdowski/RaygunML/README.md

 Installation
 ------------
-  - Copy raygun folder into your modules database, file system, or into MarkLogic/Modules/MarkLogic.
+  - Copy RaygunML folder into your modules database, file system, or into MarkLogic/Modules/MarkLogic.
-  - If you placed raygun folder in the filesystem or modules database of one of your app servers, you can execute HTTP GET request on raygun-init.xqy (the script is meant to be executed by admin MarkLogic user) with the following parameters:
+  - If you placed RaygunML folder in the filesystem or modules database of one of your app servers, you can execute HTTP GET request on raygun-init.xqy (the script is meant to be executed by admin MarkLogic user) with the following parameters: